-How to Use & Choose Trekking Poles: Multi-Use Gear For Hikers
+How to Use and Choose Trekking Poles: Multi-Use Gear for Hikers

 The Leki Poles That Keep On Trekking

 The trekking poles pictured here have at least 4,000 miles on them, including an Appalachian Trail thru-hike, a couple hundred miles on overgrown Minnesota trails, numerous Grand Canyon hikes, backpacking trips in New Hampshire's White Mountains, Dolly Sods in West Virginia and Pennsylvania's Laurel Highlands Trail, and off-trail trekking in Wyoming's Wind River Range.

 These trekking poles have been up and down more mountains than I can remember.
 They've been dropped long way too, like when I needed to down-climb using my hands and was too lazy to stop and stow them in my pack.
 And they've literally saved my heiny (or at least my ankles and my neck) on dozens of occasions.

 Let me tell you a little more about trekking poles—also known as hiking poles or hiking sticks—and why I rarely hit the trail without them.

 More than just a pair of hiking sticks, trekking poles....

 - Lessen the impact on descents, especially the impact on your knees

 - Give you extra power and help you push yourself up steep ascents